 - Practice yoga or tai chi– Releases energetic blockages and helps balance emotions.

 - Spend time in nature -research shows it improves mood and lowers inflammation.

 - Spend time with animals– Petting a dog or cat or even looking at them can lower blood pressure and reduce cortisol levels.3

 - Do something that makes you happy!

-We all have obligations and busy lives and sometimes it can feel like it’s all too much.
-When you have a chronic illness there are a lot of things that you have no control over, but you can organize your life so that the day to day things are as simplified and stress free as possible.
-Make sure to designate a quiet, relaxing place to go in your home to recharge.
+We all have busy lives and obligations that can sometimes make it feel like it’s all too much.
+When you have a chronic illness there are a lot of things that you have no control over, but you can organize your life so that the day-to-day things are as simplified and stress-free as possible.

-Thanks Sofia Ljunggren Veale and Kenzo for the photo!
+Thanks to Sofia Ljunggren Veale and Kenzo for the photo!

 1 Small, Gary M.D., Vorgan, Gigi, “2 Weeks to a Younger Brain, An Innovative Program for a Better Memory and a Sharper Mind.”
 Humanix, 2016, Cut stress to sharpen your mind, Chap 3, p.
 53. 2 www.thebrainmadesimple.com/amygdala.html 3 https://www.southbostonanimalhospital.com/blog/8-ways-pets-relieve-stress